SAP-samples/teched2023-AI269/exercises/ex1/README.md

 # Prompt Engineering

 Enhance your understanding of prompt engineering and master the art of creating highly effective prompts for AI models.
 Prompt engineering plays a pivotal role in achieving desired outputs from AI models by effectively guiding their responses towards a specific direction.
-In this course, you will gain valuable insights on deploying an LLM model and learn how to utilize it to execute various queries with utmost precision and accuracy.
+In this exercises, you will gain valuable insights on deploying an LLM model and learn how to utilize it to execute various queries with utmost precision and accuracy.

 ## Introduction: